 The study of Continental and American critical positions or schools from Modernism through Post-Structuralism.
 Crosslisted as ENLS 698.

 ENLS 399.
 Seminar in Cultural Studies.
 1 Credit.

-Offered Either Fall or Spring; Lecture hours:3; Repeatable Introduction to significant issues and debates characterizing the field known as Cultural Studies.
+Introduction to significant issues and debates characterizing the field known as Cultural Studies.
 Crosslisted as ENLS 699.

 ENLS 3NT.
 Literary Studies Non-traditional Study.
 1-1.5 Credits.